The electromagnetic field equations for moving media

+Thus, under the LT \emph{both} quantities, the field-strength tensor $F$\ ($ 4\times 4$ matrix) \emph{and the 4-velocity} $v$ ($1\times 4$ matrix)\ are transformed and their product transforms as any $1\times 4$ matrix transforms.
+It is already mentioned that this mathematically correct procedure is reinvented and generalized using 4D geometric quantities both in the tensor formalism and in the geometric algebra formalism in [16 - 21], [11].

-The comparison with experiments in electromagnetism, the motional emf [18], the Faraday disk [19], and the Trouton-Noble experiment [2, 26], show that the approach with 4D geometric quantities and their LT always agrees with the principle of relativity and it is in a true agreement (independent of the chosen inertial reference frame and of the chosen system of coordinates in it) with all experiments in electromagnetism.
-Also, it is shown in the mentioned papers that such a true agreement does not exist in the usual approaches, e.g., [5], [12-14], [25], in which the electric and magnetic fields are represented by 3-vectors $\mathbf{E(r,}t\mathbf{)}$ and $\mathbf{ B(r,}t\mathbf{)}$ that transform according to the UT (\ref{JCB}).
-(The same conclusion about the true agreement between the approach with 4D geometric quantities and the well-known experiments that test special relativity is obtained in [27].
-There, in [27], it is explicitly shown that the relativity of simultaneity, the Lorentz contraction and the time dilation are not well-defined in the 4D spacetime.
-They are not the intrinsic relativistic effects, because they depend on the chosen synchronization.)
+The comparison with experiments in electromagnetism, the motional emf [17] and Secs.
+7 - 7.2 here, the Faraday disk [18], and the Trouton-Noble experiment [2, 25], shows that the approach with 4D geometric quantities and their LT, i.e., the ISR, always agrees with the principle of relativity and it is in a true agreement (independent of the chosen inertial reference frame and of the chosen system of coordinates in it) with all experiments in electromagnetism.
+Also, it is shown in the mentioned papers that such a true agreement does not exist in the usual formulations of SR, e.g., [6, 15, 26], in which the electric and magnetic fields are represented by the 3D vectors $ \mathbf{E(r,}t\mathbf{)}$ and $\mathbf{B(r,}t\mathbf{)}$ that transform according to the UT.
+The same conclusion about the true agreement between the approach with 4D geometric quantities, the ISR, and the well-known experiments that test special relativity is obtained in [27].
+There, in [27], and particularly in [23], it is explicitly shown that the relativity of simultaneity, the Lorentz contraction and the time dilation are not well-defined in 4D spacetime.
+They are not the intrinsic relativistic effects, because they depend on the chosen synchronization.
+But, \emph{every synchronization is only a convention and physics must not depend on conventions.
+This true agreement of ISR with experiments directly proves the physical reality of 4D geometric quantities.}